 These aren’t the only causes of heel pain, of course.
 Stress fractures in the bone tissue can cause significant discomfort whenever you put weight on the foot.
 Retrocalcaneal bursitis has many of the same symptoms as Achilles tendinitis, though it affects different soft tissues.
 A pinched nerve may create a burning or tingling sensation in the heel.
 Arthritis stiffens the back of the foot and makes using it uncomfortable.
 Haglund’s deformity makes wearing many types of shoes very painful.

 There are other conditions that can create pain in the heel, too.
 Tumors, gout, tarsal tunnel syndrome, worn-down heel pads, and other issues can all be culprits.
 The key to eliminating the discomfort and enjoying your activities without pain is to diagnose your specific issue correctly.
-Let our staff at Carolina Podiatry Group in Lancaster, Fort Mill, and Chester, SC, help with this.
+Let our staff at Carolina Podiatry Group in Lancaster, Rock Hill, or Indian Land, SC, help with this.
 Just call to make an appointment—(803) 285-1411 for the Lancaster office or (803) 548-FEET for the Fort Mill location—or use our website to reach us.

 Photo Credit: Mohamed Nuzrath via Pixabay.com